selimslab/selimslab.github.io/_posts/technical/software/2020-2-2-web-security.md

 So either use a session token or a CSRF token

+CSRF tokens are large random values, unique per user & per user session

 ## Cross-site scripting XSS

 an attacker to injects malicious code into a website and user's browser executes it

 validate, encode, set `Content Security Policy`

+For example <script> would be returned as &lt;script&gt;

 ## Content Security Policy